-- Preheat oven to 350°F. Line the bottom of a 9 x 13 " baking dish with parchment paper and lightly grease with vegetable oil.
+- Preheat oven to 350F and line an 8 x 13 " baking pan with parchment paper, and spray lightly with oil.

-- In a large bowl combine the flour, baking soda, sugar, and salt.
+- In a medium bowl, combine the all-purpose flour, sugar, baking powder, and baking soda.
 Mix well.

-Remove from oven.
-Let cake cool, and remove from baking dish.
+- Remove from oven.
+Let cake cool for 10 min, and remove from baking dish.
 Remove parchment paper and let cake cool completely on a rack.
-Leave it out at room temperature without covering it, overnight.

 To make the milk syrup

-It's very important to make the cake the day before so you can let it sit out and dry out a little bit.
+- It's very important to make the cake the day before so you can let it soak in the fridge overnight.

-• Top with strawberries or assorted berries.
-The acid in the berries cut the sweetness of the cake.
+- Top with strawberries or assorted berries.
+The acid in the berries cuts the sweetness of the cake.